CleanCut/green/README.md

 the test running.
 If most of my projects at my day job hadn't moved to Python 3,  I probably would have just stuck with trial, but at the time I wrote green [trial didn't run on Python 3](http://twistedmatrix.com/trac/ticket/5965) (but since 15.4.0 it does).
 Trial was and is the foundation for my inspiration for having better-than-unittest output in the first place.
-It's a great example of reducing redundancy (report module/class once, not on every line), lining up status vertically, and using color.
-I feel like Green trumps trial in two important ways: 1) It's not part of an immense event-driven networking engine (probably not ever going to change), and 2) it is not stuck in Python 2 (which will hopefully be fixed someday).
-Green will never replace trial, as trial has features necessary to run asynchronous unit tests on Twisted code.
-But I couldn't use it for my increasing amount of Python 3 code.
+It is a great example of reducing redundancy (report module/class once, not on every line), lining up status vertically, and using color.
+I feel like Green trumped trial in two important ways: 1) It wasn't a part of an immense event-driven networking engine, and 2) it was not stuck in Python 2 as trial was at the time.
+Green will obviously never replace trial, as trial has features necessary to run asynchronous unit tests on Twisted code.
+After discovering that I couldn't run trial under Python 3, I next tried...
-Which led me to...

 **nose**